mpv-player/mpv/DOCS/man/options.rst

 ``--video-sync-max-video-change=<value>``
     Maximum speed difference in percent that is applied to video with ``--video-sync=display-...`` (default: 1).
-Display sync mode will be disabled if the monitor and video refresh way do not match within the given range.
+Display sync mode will be disabled if the monitor and video refresh rate do not match within the given range.
 It tries multiples as well: playing 30 fps video on a 60 Hz screen will duplicate every second frame.
 Playing 24 fps video on a 60 Hz screen will play video in a 2-3-2-3-... pattern.